 The programmer presents complete diagnostic information in plain language.
-Faults are displayed in the Faults Menu, and the status of the controller inputs/outputs is displayed in the Monitor Menu.
+Faults are displayed in the Faults/Diagnostics Menu, and the status of the controller inputs/outputs is displayed in the Monitor Menu.

-Additionally, the Faults History Menu provides a list of the faults that have occurred since the history file was last cleared.
+Additionally, the Fault History file provides a list of the faults that have occurred since the history file was last cleared.
 Checking (and clearing) the history file is recommended each time the vehicle is brought in for maintenance.